Mechanical-Advantage/AdvantageScope/docs/docs/tab-reference/console.md

 Click the color palette icon to toggle highlighting for warning and error messages.
 For WPILib and AdvantageKit logs, messages are highlighted if they contain the text "warning" or "error".
 :::

 The controls are similar to the 🔢 [Table](../tab-reference/table) tab.
 The selected time is synchronized across all tabs.
 Click a row to select it, or hover over a row to preview it in any visible pop-up windows.
 Clicking the ↓ button jumps to the selected time (or the time entered in the box).
+Timestamps and jump inputs are formatted according to the [Timestamps](/more-features/timestamps) preference.

 Enter text in the "Filter" input to only display rows which contain the filter text.
 Press `Ctrl+F` to quickly select the "Filter" input.
 Add a "!" at the start of the filter text to _exclude_ matching messages from the main view.